dorayne/EulersMethod/README.md

 # EulersMethod

-This is something I wrote quickly to use Euler's Method for solving differential equations.
+This is something I wrote quickly to use Euler's Method for calculating differential equations.

 The differential equation, initial values, horizontal step, and goal x-value are all hard coded.